Logo

 Ian Wright began his television career as a guest host on Top of the Pops.

-Ian Wright was later signed up by ITV to present his own chat show, Friday Night's All Wright, where he interviewed celebrities such as Elton John, Mariah Carey and Will Smith which ran for two seasons.
+Ian Wright was later signed up by ITV to present his own chat show, Friday Night's All Wright, on which he interviewed celebrities such as Elton John, Mariah Carey and Will Smith; it ran for two series.

 Ian Wright took over from David Seaman in Autumn 2004 as a team captain on BBC game show They Think It's All Over, which ran until 2006.